Grizzly Bear Cinema Selections

 This amazing video of the Spirit Bear Lodge on the coast of British Columbia, operated by the Kitasoo/Xai'Xai Nation, discusses the revitalizing of their community, and demonstrates how sustainable practices can succeed economically, environmentally and culturally.
 It’s an inspiring success story!

-Corn Bears: Keeping grizzlies away from agricultural food sources in Montana's Mission Valley.
+Keeping grizzlies away from agricultural food sources in Montana's Mission Valley

 Grizzly bears have lived in the North Cascades for 20,000 years.
 Today, fewer than ten of them remain.
 After decades of research, the National Park Service, US Fish and Wildlife Service and other agencies have released proposals to support recovery of this iconic species.